National Gallery Singapore: Galleries

-Consisting of modern and contemporary art, National Gallery Singapore focuses on displaying Singapore and Southeast Asian art from the 19th century to present day.
-It is home to two permanent galleries: the Singapore Gallery and the Southeast Asia Gallery.
-Through its collection, the Gallery will present the development of Singaporean and regional cultures – telling the story of their social, economic and political histories.
+National Gallery Singapore focuses on Singaporean and Southeast Asian art from the 19th century to the present.
+Its displays draw primarily from Singapore's National Collection and include works by artists from Singapore and other parts of Southeast Asia.

+The Gallery's collection forms part of Singapore's National Collection.
+Its origins can be traced to artworks donated by Dato Loke Wan Tho to Singapore in 1960 and subsequent years.

 The Gallery mainly draws from Singapore's National Collection, the world's largest public collection of modern and contemporary Southeast Asian art.
 The National Collection started with an original bequest of 93 works made to the National Museum in 1976, by the well-known cinema magnate and art patron, Dato Loke Wan Tho.
 Through careful nurturing over the years, this collection has grown significantly to approximately 8,000 pieces in 2010.
 The National Heritage Board is presently the custodian of this collection.

 National Gallery Singapore will feature works by major Singaporean artists such as Georgette Chen, Chen Chong Swee, Chen Wen Hsi, Cheong Soo Pieng, and Liu Kang.
 The collection now spans from early-20th-century naturalistic paintings to contemporary video installations.
 The collection also holds pieces from Southeast Asian artists of international standing, such as Affandi (Indonesia), Latiff Mohidin (Malaysia), Le Pho (Vietnam), Montien Boonma (Thailand), Fernando Cueto Amorsolo (Philippines), and Raden Saleh (Indonesia).